 While the 2021 Convention may not be the same as when it’s held in Detroit, who said we can’t have the same fun events—virtual style?
 With a little creativity and lots of determination, organizational leaders and staff are working diligently to make this year’s conference as memorable as years’ past.
 Each day and night of the convention will offer a variety of customized networking and social events to give convention participants that traditional feel of the Convention.

-Coffee Hour – On Friday morning, participate in the coffee hour to talk with MPA President Heather Christensen about her goals for the coming year.
-Another coffee hour on Saturday morning will feature MPA’s new CEO Mark Glasper.
+Coffee Hour – On Friday morning, participate in the coffee hour to talk with MPA’s new CEO Mark Glasper.
+Another coffee hour on Saturday morning will feature MPA President Heather Christensen who will talk about her goals for the coming year.

 Tech Connect – The Michigan Society of Pharmacy Technicians will be hosting their Tech Connect Social Friday evening immediately following the last educational program on Friday.
 Activities are being planned to promote comradery and networking among pharmacy technicians across the state.
 Typically, 20-30 technicians gather in a Marriott hotel room but this year, there’s no limit to the number who can attend this annual event.